 Heavyweight Denim Tapering

 It's finally here!
 I now offer half and full leg tapering via my convenient mail order service.
 FREE ROUND TRIP Priority Mail shipping!
 AND FREE Chainstitch Hemming on my Union Special 43200G!
-If you’re local to Portland, OR, send me an email for current taper pricing without shipping.
+If you’re local to Portland, OR, book an appointment for a fitting or drop-off here.

 Order here if your jean is over 18oz denim, or considered “heavyweight.”
 Shipping will account for a heavier jean.